Detroit Style Pizza Recipe with Pickled Tomato Sauce

 Traditionally, Detroit pizza is topped with Wisconsin brick cheese, which is a medium-soft cheese with a mild flavor.
 It can be hard to locate, especially outside of the Midwest, so feel free to use mozzarella.

-You DON’T want the fresh ball of mozzarella here (always delicious, but not right for this type of pizza).
-You also don’t want to buy pre-shredded mozzarella.
-You’re looking for a block of whole milk low-moisture mozzarella cheese that you can cut into 1/2-inch cubes.
+You’re looking for a block of whole milk low-moisture mozzarella cheese (like I also use for wonton nachos and buffalo shrimp pizza) that you can cut into 1/2-inch cubes.
 Detroit style pizza almost always uses cubes of cheese, not shredded!

 What’s up with the pickled tomato sauce?